 Do you have a question or concern related to the management of an architectural project?
 Check out a list of frequently asked questions or ask your own!

 Questions submitted are reviewed by the Project Administration Resource Committee (PARC) members and answered to the individual as soon as practical, usually within five business days.
 PARC members are providing personal opinions and comments based on their own practice experience and the limited information provided in the questions.
 The reader is responsible for the appropriate use of the opinions expressed and the information provided herein.
-If you require a response more quickly, call the OAA to speak with a Practice Advisor.
+If you require a response more quickly, call the OAA and ask to speak with a Practice Advisor.

 Frequently Asked Questions (FAQ's) are posted in this section some time later.
 FAQ's have hypothetical answers to hypothetical questions the general theme of which is asked frequently.
-Readers should be aware that real situations have nuances and layers that cannot be dealt with in this context.
+Readers should be aware that real situations have additional facts and nuances that cannot be dealt with in this context.

 The OAA does not provide professional legal, insurance or accounting advice.
 Readers are advised to consult their own legal, accounting or insurance representatives to obtain suitable professional advice in those regards.